 Atherosclerosis is the most common cause of thrombotic strokes.
 Atherosclerosis is the formation of a thrombus along a vessel wall often due to endothelial damage.
 This causes progressive narrowing of the vessel lumen resulting in decreased blood flow.
 Rupture of an atherosclerotic plaque can lead to thrombus formation and acute cessation of blood flow.

 Embolic strokes are a type of ischemic stroke.
-They are most often a blood clot which forms in another part of the body and travels to the cerebral arteries where they become lodged in smaller arteries, impeding blood flow.
+They are most often due to a blood clot which forms in another part of the body and travels to the cerebral arteries where it may become lodged in smaller arteries, impeding blood flow.
 Embolic strokes have a rapid onset.

 Atrial fibrillation causes stasis of blood flow in the atria which promotes clot formation and may cause embolic strokes.
 Rheumatic heart disease, endocarditis, and post myocardial infarction also promote emboli development.
 Patients with atrial fibrillation should be on medication to prevent formation of blood clots such as warfarin or heparin.

 Hemorrhagic or bleeding types of strokes are a second major classification.
 They are caused when arteries rupture and allow blood to escape into the interstitial space typically leading to increased intracranial pressure as there is no place for excessive blood flow to drain.
 Types of hemorrhagic bleeding include intracerebral hemorrhage and subarachnoid hemorrhage depending classification by origin.
 Hemorrhagic strokes are most commonly caused by severe hypertension but may also be caused by arteriovenous malformations in some patients which weaken vessel walls.
 It is very important to NEVER give hemorrhagic patients thrombolytic medications such as tPa or streptokinase.